-When I’m not teaching, writing, grading, reading, or otherwise working, I buy more books than I can afford, read histories, tinker in my basement, play trivia-based games, watch occasional sports (except for the NFL, which I watch religiously), and spend my time with my wife Heather, our son Carl Joseph, and our dog Mercatilla.
+When I’m not teaching, writing, grading, reading, or otherwise working, I make a podcast called Saga Thing, buy more books than I can afford, read histories, tinker in my basement, play trivia-based games, watch occasional sports (except for the NFL, which I watch religiously), and spend my time with my wife Heather, our sons Carl and John, and our dog Mercatilla.

 Ph.D. in Medieval Studies University of Connecticut 2007